jakecernet/JS-Snake/README.md

-# JS-Snake
+# JSGames
- Snake game, made in JavaScript
+Collection of games, made in JavaScript.